Thy will be done in earth as it is in heaven

 We want heaven to come to earth.
 This is a point we discussed last time.
 The direction of our prayers is always for God’s kingdom to come to us.
 The trajectory is heaven to earth.
 And that’s a revolutionary thought even, and perhaps especially, for religious folk.

 You see religious types are always wanting to build a bridge from earth to heaven and/or to escape nasty earth and flee to nice heaven.
 But Jesus says His way runs in exactly the opposite direction.
-And we need to hear that point, especially in the wake of Harold Camping’s predictions last year.
+And we need to hear that point, especially in the wake of Harold Camping’s predictions two months ago.

 Now heaven is a wonderful place.
 But it is not our ultimate hope.
-And whilst we still have breath we are to pray for heaven to come here, not that we might go there.
+And while-ever we have breath we are to pray for heaven to come here, not us to go there.